AemikaChow/DATASOURCE/README.md

 # DATASOURCE for fAshIon

 - :pig: means the dataset can be found
 - If you have problems with a specific dataset shows below, please kindly contact its authors.
+For quick check, you can also see my [[personal notes]](https://drive.google.com/open?id=1ucwMgee0Df1P--cDHQR9XdcPPuMjgaSt)

 ## Parsing
 For semantic segmentation, object detection, instance segmentation, polygon detection, and etc.